-This course is designed to help students develop and sharpen valuable cognitive and analytical skills.
-Critical thinking involves evaluating and analytical skills.
+This course is designed to help students develop and sharpen valuable cognitive and analytical skills in order to think more critically about claims and the kinds of evidence and argumentation offered in their support.
 The course focuses on developing habits of reasonableness and objectivity, identifying fallacies, writing argumentatively, and analyzing inductive and deductive arguments.
-These skills will be applied to real-life cases in such fields as business, law, politics and ethics.
+Special attention will be paid to analogical, legal and scientific reasoning.
+Designed for non-majors.

-PHIL 120 Philosophy of Human Nature – GS2 C-PF
+PHIL 120 Philosophical Foundations in the Study of Human Nature - C-PF

 This course provides a thematic and historical introduction to basic philosophical issues regarding human nature utilizing primary texts from established figures in the philosophical tradition.
 Topics include the moral dimension of human experience, the fundamental nature of the world, the nature of truth and knowledge, and justice.
 Readings include dialogues of Plato, authors from at least three of the four philosophical epochs (ancient, medieval, modern and contemporary), and at least one author from the Christian philosophical tradition.
 Emphasis will be placed on methods of logical inquiry including Socratic dialectic, deductive and inductive inference, and other forms of philosophical discourse with the goal of developing the student’s skills in written and oral communication.